ZAHON/rilix-ui/core/src/hooks/use-uncontrolled/README.md

 # useUncontrolled

-Manage state of both controlled and uncontrolled components.
+A hook for managing both controlled and uncontrolled state in a component.

 ## Import